EtainUpton/Module-52465---Programming-for-Data-Analysis---Project/README.md

 - Your documentation should provide descriptions and instructions for understanding your submission.

 - All code should be commented.
 Usually each statement requires a comment and a preamble is required at the beginning of every file.

+I was unsure which simple random data code to use for this purpose, so I researched some different options from https://docs.scipy.org/doc/numpy-1.15.1/reference/routines.random.html and decided that for my purposes and the dataset I wish to create, the following would be the most suitable; numpy.random.shuffle

+numpy.random.shuffle can be used to modify a sequence in-place by shuffling its contents.

+This function only shuffles the array along the first axis of a multi-dimensional array.
+The order of sub-arrays is changed but their contents remains the same (Reference: https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.random.shuffle.html#numpy.random.shuffle)

+I tested this in my Jupyter notebook.

+I wondered – does this actually generate random numbers, or does it just shuffle numbers between 1 and 10 and display them in random order?

+Perhaps I need to explore further.

+I tried to use the same code but replaced the figure 10 with 100;

+The above error was displayed.

+Now that I have decided to use

+To do: Work out what types of figures I need in terms of the subject I have closen and the variables.